atikhono/atikhono.github.io/_posts/2015-05-18-yandex-school-of-data-analysis-part-4.markdown

 external: [latex]
 ---

-This is part 4.
-I'm using Python2.
+This is the last post where I share the problems and answers to the Yandex School of Data Analysis 2015 sanity test.
+In this post I work through the programming problems.
+All the algorithms must satisfy the following requirements:

-There are also some general requirements for both algorithms:
+* 1 second time limit,

-* Time limit 1 second
+* 64Mb memory limit,
-* Memory limit 64Mb
+* Input via stdin or input.txt file,
-* Input: stdin or file input.txt
+* Output via stdout or output.txt file.

-* Output: stdout or file output.txt
+For each problem I provide the code I submitted.
+I wrote them in Python 2.

 <!--more-->

 ####__J.
 Palindrome__